 Finally, SelectHub rates the technical capacity of all three platforms, with IFS getting 85, Infor getting 100 and Oracle scoring 50.

-All of these systems can serve a modern enterprise in getting more of a handle on life cycle asset management, driving preventative maintenance, and making sure that the company is operating in all of the right ways.
-Look at these systems and compare them side by side to see what choice is best for a particular buyer.
+All of these systems can serve a modern enterprise in getting more of a handle on life cycle asset management, driving preventative maintenance, and making sure that the company is operating at its full capability.